Pediatric Status Epilepticus Clinical Presentation

 Physical Examination

-Perform a rapid, directed physical and neurologic examination during SE, followed by a detailed examination when the child is stabilized.
-During the initial physical examination, seek signs of sepsis or meningitis and of head trauma or CNS injury.
+Perform a rapid, directed physical and neurologic examination during status epilepticus (SE), followed by a detailed examination when the child is stabilized.
+During the initial physical examination, seek signs of sepsis, meningitis, head trauma or CNS injury.

 Signs of sepsis or meningitis include the following: